codestorm1/vintage_cell/notes.md

 * add support for incoming SMS
 * add support for outgoing SMS
 * change gpio version in FONA.
 Don't need to use the one that keypad uses
+* determine if UART is in sync; if AT commands are responding to the current command
+* reset modem if not in sync? recover somehow
+* if the modem isn't getting synched, do the FONA 5 second reset?

 ### Questions